Symposium examines Asia in transition and the role of middle powers

 Featuring keynote addresses, expert panels, and facilitated discussions, the sold-out, full-day event explored how middle powers can strengthen economic resilience, support regional stability, and sustain cooperation amid a period of geopolitical upheaval.

-Sessions included maritime secutity in the Indo-Pacific, international supply chains in an era of protectionism, the geopolitics of aid, the future of work in Asia's digital economy, and energy security in an age of global disruption.
+Sessions included maritime security in the Indo-Pacific, international supply chains in an era of protectionism, the geopolitics of aid, the future of work in Asia's digital economy, and energy security in an age of global disruption.

 Asia New Zealand Foundation chief executive Suzannah Jessep says the symposium was a chance to hear from informed voices about some of the key issues facing the region.